Citrus Lamb StewMandarins

 herbs, I used 2 sprigs of rosemary & 3 of thyme

 1 teaspoon cardamom

-2. In either a bowl, or a plastic bag, add your flour & seasoning.
+In either a bowl or a plastic bag, add your flour & seasoning.
 Toss your lamb in the flour to coat.
 Shake off any excess.

-3. Heat oil in a heavy based dish that can go in the oven, in batches, brown the meat on each side.
+Heat oil in a heavy-based dish that can go in the oven.
+Then brown the meat on each side, in batches.

-5. Once the onion is translucent, add the garlic and cook for a minute or so, careful not to burn.
+Once the onion is translucent, add the garlic and cook for a minute or so, be careful not to burn.

-8. Cook for around 90 mins.
-I checked after an hour and skimmed some of the fat from the sauce.
+Cook for around 90 mins.
+Check after an hour and skim some of the fat from the sauce.

-It is done when the meat is falling from the bone and sauce is unctuous (oily).
+It is done when the meat is falling from the bone and the sauce is unctuous (oily).

-Serve with mash or couscous, I also thought a gremolata would go beautifully on top if you feel inclined
+Serve with mash or couscous, a gremolata would go beautifully on top if you feel inclined.